dscgecbsp/Hacktoberfest-2021/README.md

 **3) Add code according to your need with proper extension eg `bubble_sort.cpp` `linear_search.py`**

-# Some Code Guidelines:
+# Here are Some Code Guidelines:
 1. Variable name should be meaningful.
 2. Use comments in your code.
 3. Your Code must be pretty formated.

-### After a valid pull request your code will be carefully reviewed and if it matches the rule then it will be accepted otherwise you need to generate a new file.
+### After a valid pull request your code will be carefully reviewed and if it matches the rule then it will be accepted otherwise you need to generate a new file, so grab this opportunity and enjoy yourself.

 ### End note.